 A Chronic Anal Fissure may occur when you pass hard or large stools during a bowel movement.
 Chronic anal fissures typically cause pain and bleeding with bowel movements.
 You also may experience spasms in the ring of muscle at the end of your anus (anal sphincter).

 For the record I was a chronic anal fissure sufferer myself and dealt with over a year’s of chronic pain until I realized a few things during my experience but mainly is that you have to learn to manage your chronic anal fissure verses focusing on trying to cure it.
-I couldn’t sit, walk, sleep, lie down without been in excruciating pain.
+I couldn’t sit, walk, sleep, lie down without being in excruciating pain.
 A number of people will have a mild chronic anal fissure and it will cure within 2 weeks (you are the very lucky bunch).

 Before we get too deep into the article, there were three main things that I felt helped me in the long term.